Darren Waller

 Darren Waller Bio

-Darren Waller is the starting tight end for the Las Vegas Raiders, and the great-grandson of jazz pianist Fats Waller.
-He grew up playing wide receiver at North Cobb High School, and committed to Georgia Tech as a 3 star recruit.
-In his junior season, he earned a starting role.
-In 10 games, he posted 26 receptions for 442 yards and 6 touchdowns.
-While he produced mostly below average college stats, he finished his career averaging 19 yards per reception.
-Following this, he decided to opt out of his senior season and enter the 2015 NFL draft.
+Darren Waller is the starting tight end for the New York Giants and the great-grandson of jazz pianist Fats Waller.
+He grew up playing wide receiver at North Cobb High School, and committed to Georgia Tech as a three-star recruit.
+In his junior season as a Yellow Jacket, he earned a starting role.
+In 10 games, he brought down 26 receptions for 442 yards and six touchdowns.
+Waller had middling production over his college career, but finished his career averaging 19 yards per reception.
+He opted out of his senior season and entered the 2015 NFL draft.

-Darren Waller’s athleticism shined like a diamond during the combine.
-He ran a 4.46 second 40 time, which is best-in-class size-adjusted speed when considering his 6-6 and 255-pound frame with an 80.5 inch wingspan.
-Normally this would produce a high capital player, but Waller’s off the field issues and 3 suspensions at Georgia Tech caused him to slip to the end of the 6th round to the Ravens, signing Waller to a 4 year contract.
-Three weeks into his rookie season, he was placed on injured reserve for the remainder of the season with a hamstring strain.
+Darren Waller’s athleticism shone during the combine.
+He ran a 4.46 second 40-time, which was best-in-class size-adjusted speed when considering his 6-6 and 255-pound frame.
+Normally, his athleticism would have garnered high draft capital, but Waller’s off the field issues and three suspensions at Georgia Tech caused him to slip to the end of the 6th round, where was selected by the Ravens.
+Three weeks into his rookie season, Waller was placed on injured reserve - out for the season with a hamstring strain.
 In July of 2016, he was suspended four games by the NFL for violating the league’s substance abuse policy.
-He did not play much when he returned, earning a 5.2-percent target share.
-The following offseason, he was suspended for one year violating the substance abuse policy.
+He did not play much when he returned, earning just a 5.2-percent Target Share.
+The following offseason, he was suspended for one year for violating the substance abuse policy.
 After courageously overcoming his battle with substance abuse, he was reinstated to the NFL.
 The Ravens released him and re-signed him to the practice squad.